Detecting and Mitigating DDoS Attacks with AI: A Survey: Introduction

 \item \textit{Detection.} (a) We provide an in-depth discussion for each of the four attack categories including all attack types within; (b) we include an important discussion and analysis regarding the time delay between the moment that an attack is mounted and the moment when it is detected and then mitigated;

-\item \textit{Mitigation.} As far as we are aware, we are the first to survey papers dealing with mitigation, after the DDoS attack is detected, where mitigation is achieved trough AI methods whose task is to emit efficient firewall blocking rules;
+\item \textit{Mitigation.} A novelty in our work, due to very recent active research in this new direction, represents the survey of papers dealing with mitigation, after the DDoS attack is detected, where mitigation is achieved through AI methods whose task is to emit efficient firewall blocking rules;

-\item \textit{AI-generated DDoS traffic.} This is the first survey to include the topic of (a) adversarial training and (b) adversarial examples and attacks -- these generative AI techniques can help to improve detection and mitigation;
+\item \textit{AI-generated DDoS traffic.} Another very recent direction in this field, which we survey in our work, are the topics of (a) adversarial training and (b) adversarial examples and attacks -- these generative AI techniques can help to improve detection and mitigation;

 \item \textit{Research directions.} We identify and provide clear and direct ways of improving the field of DDoS detection and mitigation using AI; although the literature consists of a vast amount of work on this topic, we notice a lack of specialized anti-DDoS machine learning methods, while practical tasks, such as minimizing detection delays together with providing efficient mitigation techniques, are just beginning to be explored.